Electronics Technician Program FAQ

-- What does the program cost and what payment options are available?
+What does the Electronics Technician Certificate Program cost and what payment options are available?

 Students register and pay for the complete program at one time.

-Initial registration is $345 (includes all learning materials, laboratory simulation software, user guides and Module 1) and registration for each of the remaining 22 modules is $60/module.
+Initial registration is $380 (includes all learning materials, laboratory simulation software and Module 1) and registration for each of the remaining 23 modules is $60/module.
 Students may register for one or more modules at any time.

-A2: Yes our program is accredited.
-George Brown College is a fully-accredited post-secondary institution operating under the authority of the Ministry of Advanced Education and Skills Development in the Province of Ontario.
-The College received its Charter in 1967 and operates four campuses in Toronto, Canada with over 12,000 full-time and 60,000 part-time students.
+Yes, our program is credit-bearing.
+George Brown College is a fully-accredited post-secondary institution operating under the authority of the Ministry of Colleges and Universities in the Province of Ontario.
+The College received its Charter in 1967 and operates three campuses in Toronto, Canada with over 15,000 full-time and 64,000 continuing education students.
 All certificates, diplomas, and degrees conferred by George Brown College are done so under the power vested in its Board of Governors through the Government of Ontario.
-George Brown College is a member of the Colleges and Institutes Canada (CICan) which is a national organization consisting of over 200 post-secondary institutions.
+George Brown College is a member of the Colleges and Institutes Canada (CIC) which is Canada's higher education sector leading organization consisting of over 200 post-secondary institutions.

-A3: Students entering this program must have a high school diploma with credits at, or above, the general level or hold an equivalent mature student status.
-An electronics background is helpful but not essential.
+Students entering this program must have a high school diploma with credits at, or above, the general level or hold an equivalent mature student status.
+An electrical/mechanical/electronics background is helpful but not essential.

-A5: The average completion time is approximately 32 weeks of part-time study.
-The flexible computer-based modules are designed to fit into your schedule, not ours, so you can work at your own pace to complete the program..
+The average completion time is approximately 32 weeks of part-time study.
+The flexible computer-based modules are designed to fit into your schedule, not ours, so you can work at your own pace to complete the program.

 - Lab simulation software